FastV1per/Alien_DNA_tutorial/alien_dna/README.md

 ## Goals of Today
 * Using basic C language using LinuxOS
-* Understand biological data stored through a FAFSTA file
+* Understand biological data
 * Editing and transforming your data to fit a program's needs
-* Analyze data using BLAST
+* Analyze data using BLAST and UCSC Genome Browser

 ### Acessing your data

-Let's get the data, to do this, change the directory to alien_dna
+in order to acess the data, you should've already cloned the Alien_DNA_tutorial file into a directory.